Timeline of the murder of Hae Min Lee and legal battle of Adnan Syed

 Syed’s sudden release marks just the latest twist in a case that has rumbled on for more than two decades

-More than two decades on from his arrest for the murder of his former girlfriend, Adnan Syed is set to finally walk free from prison.
+More than two decades on from his arrest for the murder of his former girlfriend, Adnan Syed has finally walked free from prison.

 On Monday, Baltimore City Circuit Judge Melissa Phinn threw out the 41-year-old’s conviction and granted him a new trial, ordering his release after spending the last 23 years behind bars.